rohan-molloy/chef_custom_resource_example/README.md

 - It will have parameter `custom_username`
 - It will be a wrapper to the standard `user` resource

-Despite the apparent simplicity of the task, at first the syntax will be cryptic and the semantics will be confusing

 ## 1. Understand Resources

 ### 1.1 Grammar